yibo-geomatique/dashboard/Data/Datasets.md

 * Distribution : open licence, can be shared within the consortium through our specific ftp, will be shared more widely through a research data platform to be identified within Subdense research data management plan)

 ## FR-STR-FUA-Evolution-2011-21
+* Building evolution data computed from BDTopo on the functional area of the city Strasbourg between 2011 and 2021
+* Provenance : described in detail in [the process](/Processes/ComputeBuildingEvolution/ComputeBuildingEvolution.md)
+* Usage : used to portray Building Evolution Maps in order to show where changes are happening.
+Described in detail [here](/Maps/Maps.md)
+* Distribution : open licence, can be shared within the consortium through our specific ftp, will be shared more widely through a research data platform to be identified within Subdense research data management plan)

 ## GHS_POP_ALLCSR_2020_reduced